 Driving coaches and trucks in severe weather

-Advice from Highways England on driving bigger vehicles in poor winter weather.
+Advice from Highways England on driving larger vehicles in poor winter weather.

 Be informed - and plan for bad weather

 Check the forecast routinely for the entire area of your operation, return journeys and several days ahead.
 This will allow you and your fleet manager to plan around any bad weather.
 The Met Office produces specific weather forecasts for the Highways England network and you can get special alerts for high-sided and other vulnerable vehicles.